Easy Egg Fried Rice Recipe (Better Than Takeout)

 Instructions

 - Transfer the cold rice into the wok.
 Press with your spatula to break down the clumped rice.
-Pour in the sauce.

-- Stir fry with your spatula to let the rice soak the sauce evenly.
+- Pour in the sauce mixture.
+Stir fry with your spatula to let the rice soak the sauce evenly.
 You can tell by the color of the rice.
-Now, add the eggs.
-Stir many times so the eggs bread down into smaller bits.

-- Stir fry thoroughly until the eggs are all dried up and well-cooked.
+- Add the minced leeks and chili (if you like).
+Stir fry thoroughly until the eggs are all dried up and well-cooked.
+Transfer to a serving plate.
+Enjoy your fried rice!

 Notes